Zoo of Correlation Inequalities in Holography and Beyond: Holographic Monogamy/Polygamy

 \subsection{Polygamy of discord}

 We first begin by showing that holographic discord is polygamous for the unmeasured party when $ABC$ are pure:

 For pure $ABC$, this is equivalent to

 which is a known lower bound for the EWCS~\cite{Freedman:2016zud,Takayanagi:2017knl}.
 Moreover, when dealing with non-holographic states, we can replace $E_W$ with $E_P$ or $S_R/2$, and the inequality remains true.
 It is not true however for the original quantum discord, in which $E_W \rightarrow E_F$.
-The polygamy for pure tripartite states is violated for a GHZ state, which implies a maximally mixed state on $AC$.
-This is an indication that holographic states are not GHZ-entangled.
+For example, the polygamy of the original quantum discord is violated for a maximally mixed state, whose purification is the GHZ state on $ABC$.
+Given the conjectured duality between $D$ and $D_W$, such a polygamy-violating state should be prohibited in holography --- indicating no GHZ entanglement in holography.